Author: Amanda Ripley

 This is something I’ve regularly done on social media, one of the sources of regular conflict for many of us.
 If there is someone who I regularly disagree with, push back on the things they share or have conflicts with about politics, religion, or pineapple on pizza 3 then I’ll consciously make sure I comment positively on every picture they share of their kids, house projects or pets.

 It’s conscious, but it’s not insincere.
 This is key.
 When you don’t mean it, people can tell.
-It helps them see me as more complex, but it also helps me see them as not just a “Republican, Covid-denyer, anti-vaxxer,” but also as a father who loves his kids, is building an impressive cabin in the mountains and who is actively involved in his neighborhood.
+It helps them see me as more complex, but it also helps me see them as not just a “Republican, Covid-denier, anti-vaxxer,” but also as a father who loves his kids, is building an impressive cabin in the mountains and who is actively involved in his neighborhood.

 The Gottman’s, who have studied relationships and marriages extensively, say that five positive interactions to every one negative interaction is the “magic ratio.”
 These same interactions can be key to harmoniously living with teenagers, who disagree with you on everything, or for coworkers who rub you the wrong way.